EGI-Federation/notebooks/source/operations.rst

 Get the configuration repo
 ::::::::::::::::::::::::::

-All the configuration of the notebooks is stored at a git repo available in keybase, start by cloning the repo:
+All the configuration of the notebooks is stored at a git repo available in keybase.
+You'll need to be part of the ``opslife`` team in keybase to access.
+Start by cloning the repo:

 .. code-block:: shell

    $ git clone keybase://team/opslife/egi-notebooks

 Kubernetes